(The case for arguing that) Joker: Folie à Deux is good, actually

 Beware MAJOR SPOILERS for Joker: Folie à Deux below!

-The main reason people seem upset with the movie has to do with its treatment of main character Arthur Fleck, aka the Joker.
+The main reason people are pissed has to do with its treatment of main character Arthur Fleck, aka the Joker.
 The first movie traced Arthur's rise from mentally ill outcast to gleeful agent of chaos.
 This being a Batman spinoff, I think a lot of people expected the sequel to take his journey the rest of the way, to turn him from an agent of chaos into the agent of chaos, the Clown Prince of Crime who's been making Batman's life a colorful living hell for nearly a century.

 Instead, Folie à Deux doubles down on the Arthur we remember from the early parts of Joker: he's deluded, awkward and weak.
 Far from embracing the Joker persona, he comes to see it as a lodestone around his neck, weighing him down with expectations he can't meet.
 His emotional climax comes during his trial for murders he committed in the first movie; he's representing himself, and he confesses to the jury that there is no Joker; there's only him.
 His admirers, including Gaga's Harley Quinn, abandon him over this admission of fallibility.
 In the end, a random character credited as "Young Inmate" stabs Arthur in jail.
 As Arthur bleeds out, the young inmate gives himself a Glasgow Smile and laughs maniacally.
 The implication is that he will become the Joker of myth and legend we all know while Arthur will die ignominiously on that prison floor.

-I understand why people would be upset by this turn of events: they came to see the Joker's mythic rise to power and got a story about a pitiful man burdened by infamy collapsing in on himself.
+I understand why people would hate this turn of events: they came to see the Joker's mythic rise to power and got a story about a pitiful man burdened by infamy collapsing in on himself.
 But I do think the turns of the plot are in keeping with the story of the first movie.
 Arthur isn't a criminal mastermind.
-He isn't any kind of mastermind; he's a reactive wretch with an unstable life who takes out his frustrations in public and ends up getting lionized for it.
+He isn't any kind of mastermind; he's an unstable wretch who takes out his frustrations in public and becomes an anti-celebrity, completely by accident.
 Nothing suggests that this man would be capable of doing anything other than fading away, which is what happens in Folie à Deux.

 Folie à Deux is internally consistent when it comes to this theme; the movie opens with an animated short about Arthur wrestling with his own shadow, which represents his reputation growing beyond his ability to control it.
 That's also reflected in the subplot where his lawyer tries to plead insanity by arguing that the Joker is a "shadow" persona that takes over and forces Arthur to do horrible things.
 The movie is about Arthur's identity crisis from start to finish.